Jri-creator/rokomote/README.md

         -   ****, (Comma)****: Roku Options
         -   ****Esc****: Exit the script

-2. Enjoy controlling your Roku!
+2. Enjoy controlling your Roku, the easy way!

 ## Acknowledgments